 - Lou Antonio Matera, Founder and CEO of Youth Sport Nutrition, will go over whether young athletes should be use supplements.

 - Prof Benjamin Wall, Professor of Nutritional Physiology, Nutritional Physiology Research Group (NPG); University of Exeter

-Roundtable Lunch – Discuss the issues that matter to you most over lunch.
-Tables will be hosted by an industry or academia expert who will lead an informal discussion.Start-up Stars - The landscape for all nutrition categories will continually be disrupted by start-ups.
+Roundtable Lunch – Delegates discussed the issues that mattered most to them over lunch.
+Tables were hosted by an industry or academia expert who led an informal discussion.Start-up Stars - The landscape for all nutrition categories will continually be disrupted by start-ups.
 So what does that look like for sports nutrition?
 NutraIngredients recently announced their 2022 Start-up Stars who are challenging the stereotype of sports nutrition.
-During this session we will hear from this years three winners:
+During this session we heard from this years three winners: